 If you don't live in an area with library service, or your library isn't participating, or you are a State employee, you can access the IT Academy through the Washington State Library by completing the form below and clicking Submit.
 You will be taken directly into the IT Academy without having to enter the Access Code.

 If you are a current Washington State employee, please indicate which agency you work for

 If available, enter your Washington State Employee ID

-I certify that I am a resident of Washington state.*
+I certify that I am an employee or resident of the State of Washington. *

-* Funding for the Microsoft IT Academy was provided by the Washington State Legislature for Washington State residents only.
+* Funding for the Microsoft IT Academy was provided by the Washington State Legislature for Washington State residents and employees only.

 We encourage your feedback.
 If you have comments or suggestions, please use our feedback form

 Funded in part by the Institute for Museum and Library Services (IMLS) through the Library Services and Technology Act (LSTA).